 Thanksgiving Dinner & Dessert

 In honor of the first Thanksgiving, the idea of everyone bringing a dish to share and contributing to the meal was the original idea.
-It is a meal meant to be shared both in the work as well as in the consumption.
+It is a meal meant to be shared both in preparation and in consumption.
 Truthfully, I have to say that now that my children are growing up, I enjoy holiday meals so much more with all the helping hands.
-It is one thing to have a small child “helping” and an older child prepare a dish on their own.
-Needless to say, the training years of helping our young children “help” us in the kitchen pays off when they are older and capable of preparing their favorite sides all on their own… yet together in the kitchen.
+It is one thing to have a small child “helping” and another to have an older child prepare a dish on their own.
+Needless to say, the years of training our young children to “help” us in the kitchen pay off when they are older and capable of preparing their favorite sides all on their own… yet together in the kitchen.
 Divide and concur.
 Visit and make memories.
 Hold on, families with little ones; your faithful work and training will bring much fruit.

 The Menu